Emerson Estate Gifts

 "Their generous legacy will make a significant impact here in Wilbur's hometown of Lexington."

 A portion of the funds received from the Wilbur and Rebecca Emerson Estate were directed to the hospital district for capital improvements.
-More than $679,000 were disbursed to Lexington Regional Health Center as part of their expansion and renovation project.
+More than $679,000 was disbursed to Lexington Regional Health Center as part of their expansion and renovation project.

 LRHC administrators chose to recognize the gift by naming the north patient wing the Wilbur and Rebecca Emerson Patient Wing.
 The dedicated space was recently completed with attractive lettering and graphics.
 It gives proper tribute to the generous gifts received from the Emerson family.